devops-culture-project/labs/ci-cd-docker/README.md

 Create an access token and then copy the token back to jenkins.
 Choose your user (It suppose to be the only user) and then the lab's repository, and "Create Pipeline".

+## Wrap-up
+1. From the working directory, stop the compose:
+    `docker-compose down -v`
+1. Remove /var/jenkins_home from your machine.

 ## Biblography
 This Lab is based on this websites: